×

 Image controller configuration parameters

-The image.config.openshift.io/cluster resource holds cluster-wide information about how to handle images.
-The canonical, and only valid name is cluster.
-Its spec offers the following configuration parameters.
+Holds cluster-wide information about how to handle images.
+The canonical, and only valid name for this CR is cluster.

 allowedRegistriesForImport